Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

     3. <ButtonDownloadLocalAccessPointFile/>
     3. Drag/move the downloaded `local_access_point` file to the SD card directory.
     4. Eject the SD card safely, and continue with instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
- - If starting from an existing Pioreactor leader:
+ - If starting from an existing Pioreactor:
-    1. with the power off remove the SD card from the leader and insert it into a computer.
+    1. with the power off remove the SD card from the Pioreactor and insert it into a computer.
     2. <ButtonDownloadLocalAccessPointFile/>
     3. Drag/move the downloaded `local_access_point` file to your SD card (called `boot` or `bootfs`).
     4. Eject the SD card safely, and put back into the Pioreactor.